HPAI-BSC/chromoplexy_analysis/README.md

     Generates a list of the most common patterns for all the patients.

 - Find a way to codify the patterns in order to use them as features.
+- Add to the graphs the edge weight as the number of repeated edges over the selected two vertex.
+- Find a chronotripsis criteria.
+- Make some histograms of the weights of the vertex depending on the max_distance given. (done)
+- Study the concept of chromotripsis and find a way to relate it with the max distance.

 #### Notas:
 .
 Take care of overfitting.